×

 If you are thinking about moving to Santa Tecla, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Santa Tecla can vary greatly depending on the size and location of the property.
 However, generally, the cost of a decent-sized apartment or house in this city can range from moderately affordable to quite expensive.
 For a middle-class family, purchasing a house might require a significant investment, while renting can be more affordable.
-It's always recommended to research and compare prices before making a decision," wrote one member in Santa Tecla.
+It's always recommended to research and compare prices before making a decision," remarked one expat who made the move to Santa Tecla.

 What should I bring when moving to Santa Tecla?